realtimeradio/ata_snap/docs/source/f_manual.rst

 Spectrometer Packets
 ~~~~~~~~~~~~~~~~~~~~

-In versions 1.0.x  of the SNAP firmware, each spectrometer dump is a 64 kiB data set, comprising 4096 channels and 4 32-bit words per channel.
+In versions 1.1.x  of the SNAP firmware, each spectrometer dump is a 64 kiB data set, comprising 4096 channels and 4 32-bit floating point (IEEE 754 single precision: 1-bit sign, 8-bit exponent, 23-bit fraction)  words per channel.
 Each data dump is transmitted from the SNAP in 8 UDP packets, each with an 512 channel (8 kiB) payload and 8 byte header:

 .. code-block:: C